ACCESS-NRI/MED-live-diagnostics/README.md

 # Live model diagnostics.

-### Framework for the live monitoring and diagnostic analyses of ACCESS models
+### Framework for live monitoring and diagnostic analyses of the ACCESS model suite.

 A general template repository for default settings when creating new repositories.